ineffectivecoder/LDAPtickler/README.md

 - [x] Allow for deletion, and modification of existing LDAP entries
 - [ ] Potentially support BloodHound(Need to look into this more)
+- [ ] Accept plain text password at the command line
+- [ ] Leverage existing users TGT in Windows environment for authentication
+- [ ] Local password storage options
+- [ ] Derive domain from basedn so the user doesnt need to provide it

 ## Updates
 Fixed issue when setting UserAccountControl for machine accounts.
 Before I was just blowing away the prior setting and replacing.